hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF the declaration is submitted under simplified procedure AND the authorisation of which foresees the<br />
+IF the declaration is submitted under simplified procedure AND the authorisation of which foresees the use of seals
-use of seals<br />
 THEN &lt;CONSIGNMENT-TRANSPORT EQUIPMENT.Number of seals&gt; is GREATER than '0'.

 **Technical Description**